sanctum-black/blog/learning-resources/the-motivations-behind-this-blog/the-motivations-behind-this-blog.md

 ```

 ##### **Output**
-# The Normal Distribution
-Also known as the Gaussian distribution, the Normal Distribution is the most widely known and used of all distributions and is used to approximate a variety of real-world phenomena.
+The Normal Distribution, also known as the Gaussian distribution, is the most widely known and used of all distributions and is used to approximate a variety of real-world phenomena.
 It's symmetric around the mean and has two parameters: $(\sigma,\mu)$

 A given random variable $X$ is normally distributed with mean $\mu$ and standard variance $\sigma^{2}$: